ankurchavda/SparkLearning/README.md

 Shuffling is the process of rearranging data within a cluster between stages.
 Triggered by wide transformations like -
 Repartition
-ByKey opertaions (except counting)
+ByKey operations (except counting)
 Joins, the worse being cross joins
 Sorting
 Distinct
 GroupBy
 --------------------------
 60. What is a dataframe?
-A dataframe is a distributed collection of data grouped into named columnns.
+A dataframe is a distributed collection of data grouped into named columns.
 --------------------------
 61. Why not Dataframes and not RDDs?
-The computations are not knows to Spark when it happens under an RDD.
-Whether you are performing a join, filter, select or aggregation, Spark only sees it as a lamba expression.
-Even the Iterator[T] dataype is not visible to spark.
+The computations are not known to Spark when it happens under an RDD.
+Whether you are performing a join, filter, select or aggregation, Spark only sees it as a lambda expression.
+Even the Iterator[T] datatype is not visible to spark.
 That leaves no room for Spark to perform optimizations
 --------------------------
 62. Why should you always define your schema upfront when reading a file?
 - You relieve Spark from the onus of inferring data types.